Can Chronic Stress Cause Insomnia Through Inflammation?

 Can Breaking the Stress-Inflammation Cycle Improve Sleep?

 Breaking at the stress link.
-The Knight et al. (2021) structural equation model identified the flattened diurnal cortisol slope — blunted morning rise, maintained evening levels — as the cortisol pattern that mediates the connection between perceived stress and elevated inflammatory markers.
-Approaches that restore cortisol rhythm contrast (high morning, low evening) address this mechanism.
+The Knight et al. (2021) structural equation model identified the flattened diurnal cortisol slope – blunted morning rise, maintained evening levels – as the cortisol pattern that mediates the connection between perceived stress and elevated inflammatory markers.
+Approaches that restore cortisol rhythm contrast (high morning, low evening) would be expected to target this mechanism.
 The measurable target is the diurnal cortisol slope itself, not overall cortisol reduction.
-This matters because total daily cortisol output may be normal even when the slope is flattened — as Miller, Cohen, and Ritchey (2002) documented in chronically stressed caregivers.
+This matters because total daily cortisol output may be normal even when the slope is flattened – as Miller et al. (2008) documented in chronically stressed caregivers.

 The question for someone caught in this cycle is which link offers the best starting point – the stress exposure, the inflammatory load, or the sleep fragmentation – and that depends on individual circumstances the article cannot determine.